-- 2. Once students are graduated, we maintain data on graduation rates, licensure exam pass rates, and job placement rates in the field.
+- 1. Assessment of students includes course evaluations and grades; practicum evaluations (both on site and faculty supervisor evaluations); and comprehensive examination results.
+We also maintain close contact with external supervisors at agency sites and obtain their evaluations of our students. - 2.
+Once students are graduated, we maintain data on graduation rates, licensure exam pass rates, and job placement rates in the field.
 We are able to verify graduation rates from our own internal data.
 Once students are graduated, we must rely on their maintaining in contact with us to provide us with licensure exam pass rates and career data.
 To encourage students to do this, we utilize social media and personal contact.
 We provide graduates with a permanent @nova.edu email address.
 In addition, we maintain three active Facebook pages: an NSU MS in MFT Club page; a page put together by graduates but linked to the program director, for those signed up to take the licensure exam; and the program director's individual page.
 The program director posts job openings and resources for graduates to encourage graduates to maintain contact with her and with the program.
-We also host monthly "reunions" for graduates in the tri-county area, one for graduates in agency work and one for graduates in private practice.
 In addition, the NSU alumni office sends out a survey to graduates annually.
-We consider ourselves both "high tech" and "high touch" in our efforts to maintain contact with graduates.
 The program director is reliably in contact with the majority of program graduates, and supplies them with job openings, references, workshop information, and ongoing updates on the licensure examination. - 3.
 Finally, we also maintain contact with major employers of our graduates and obtain their input through participation in our curriculum committee.
 We have representatives of large private practices and agencies that employ our graduates in the tri-county area serving on this committee and this allows us to continuously assess the program fit with employer needs.